 So, keyword ratios are out, but a focus on creating content based on search intent – knowing the motivation behind why particular keywords are being searched – and naturally incorporating relevant keywords in your copy is critical.

-Truth: Meta tag keywords DO matter.
-Meta tags are used in HTML documents to provide structured metadata about a website and appear between the opening and closing <head> tags on a page.
+Truth: Meta tags are no longer a google ranking factor.
+Meta tags have been used in HTML documents to provide structured metadata about a website and appear between the opening and closing <head> tags on a page.
 The three elements of metatags are: